 Location: Iasi, Iasi County

-The most impressive monument in Iasi, once the capital of the historical province of Moldavia, the Palace of Culture was built after the plans of Romanian architect Ioan D. Berindei.
-The construction took place between 1906 and 1925 in a Neo-Gothic style on the ruins of the 15th century medieval princely courts.
+The most impressive monument in Iasi, the Neo-Gothic style Palace of Culture was built after the plans of Romanian architect Ioan D. Berindei.
+The construction took place between 1906 and 1925 on the ruins of the 15th century medieval princely courts.
 Used for administrative purposes since the beginning, as the Palace of Justice, this is one of the last public institutions in the country built in this grand architectural style.

 Visiting hours on www.palatulculturii.ro